netxms/netxms-doc/admin/installation.rst

      Jetty default folder: $JETTY_HOME/webapps/

-Web management client produces log file.
-For Tomcat it's located at :file:`/var/lib/tomcat9/work/Catalina/localhost/nxmc/eclipse/workspace/.metadata/.log.` Inspect this log file if you encounter errors when running the web client.
+The web management client produces a log file.
+For Tomcat it is located at :file:`/var/lib/tomcat9/work/Catalina/localhost/nxmc/eclipse/workspace/.metadata/.log.` Inspect this log file if you encounter errors when running the web client.

 Installing on Windows
 =====================